Walker Law Firm - Bankruptcy Lawyer in Dothan, Alabama

-Chapter 13 Bankruptcy is designed to help you keep your assets such as your home and car.
-Chapter 13 involves a debt repayment plan which is supervised by the Bankruptcy Court and usually lasts from 3 to 5 years.
-Chapter 13 bankruptcy also involves a meeting before the Bankruptcy Court.
-So while it is advisable to have an attorney for any bankruptcy filing, it is especially important to have one for a Chapter 13 bankruptcy since it is a more involved process.
+Chapter 13 Bankruptcy is designed for you keep your assets such as your home and car.
+Chapter 13 involves a repayment plan which is supervised by the Bankruptcy Trustee and usually lasts from 3 to 5 years.
+Chapter 13 Bankruptcy involves a debt repayment plan overseen by the Bankruptcy Court.
+The repayment plan can include your mortgage, even if you are in foreclosure.
+In some cases a bankruptcy filing can be converted from a Chapter 13 filing to a Chapter 7 filing or the other way around.
+Our lawyer can help you figure out which would be the best option for you.
+Chapter 13 also involves a meeting before the United States Bankruptcy Court to have your repayment plan approved.
+So while it is advisable to have a lawyer for any bankruptcy proceeding, it is especially important to have one for Chapter 13 since it is a more involved legal process.

-As your bankruptcy lawyer, Clarke can help you figure out which option is best for you and advocate for your legal right to debt reduction under bankruptcy law.
-Don't let debt overwhelm your life when bankruptcy could be a viable option.
-Contact the Walker Law Firm today!
+The Walker Law Firm can help you figure out which option is best for you and advocate for your legal rights.
+Don't let yourself be overwhelmed when there could be a viable option.
+Contact our attorney, Clarke Walker today!

-Questions You May Have About Bankruptcy and Bankruptcy Attorneys
+Questions You May Have About Filing For Bankruptcy Relief

 Does Bankruptcy Mean I Lose Everything?

 No, not at all.
 If anything, federal bankruptcy law is designed to allow you to keep your possessions while having your debt discharged or reorganized.
 Both Chapter 7 and 13 allow for certain assets to remain with you.